Geonaute/DuckScripts/README.md

-# Various Scripts for a USB Rubber Ducky
+# Various Payloads for a USB Rubber Ducky